 You can ask the sales assistants at tourist equipment stores what outdoor enthusiasts use.
 You can also read about the five most-wanted gifts for active tourists here.

 While camping, many objects get shared with people, but your own spoon is something that you eat with and might want to keep to yourself.
 Some mountain climbers and hikers even have their names or initials engraved on their spoons and wear them on a lanyard around their neck.
 It makes a great gift for a hiker, especially a young one who is just starting to pack.
+According to Reports and Data, the aeronautical titanium market is projected to grow at a rate of 4.1% in terms of value, from USD 3.15 Billion in 2019 to reach USD 4.42 Billion by 2027.

 In order not to take extra equipment that adds weight to the backpack, when camping you can eat not just with a spoon, but with a spork - a spoon with the tines of a fork on the end.
 A titanium utensil is lightweight but durable: it does not break, bend, burn or melt in a fire, unlike aluminum.